Auditory Processing Disorder: Causes, Symptoms, and Treatment

 Environmental modifications for auditory processing disorder

-Some of the easiest ways to help someone with auditory processing disorder is to adjust the physical environment around them, whether it’s the classroom, workplace, or home.
-These changes can reduce the noise and distractions that make listening difficult.
-While you should always follow the guidance of a professional, here are some ideas:
+“One of the easiest ways to help someone with auditory processing disorder is to adjust the physical environment around them,” Thorburn says.
+Making changes at home, at work, or in the classroom can reduce the noise and distractions that make listening difficult.
+While you should always follow your therapist’s specific guidance, here are some ideas:

 These adjustments create a quieter space where people with APD can focus on speech.